-- mass_top (tf.
-Tensor, list) Mass of the top particle.
-Can be a list of 4-vectors. - masses (list) Masses of the child particles. - n_events (int) Number of samples to generate. - boost_to (tf.Tensor or array, optional) Momenta to boost the generated events to.
-If not specified, events are generated in the rest frame of the top particle. - as_numpy (bool, optional) Return numpy arrays instead of tensorflow tensors?
-Defaults to True.
+- mass_top (tensor, list) Mass of the top particle.
+Can be a list of 4-vectors. - masses (list) Masses of the child particles. - name_top (str, optional) Name of the top particle.
+If not given, the top particle is named top. - names (list, optional) Names of the child particles.
+If not given, they are build as p{i} , where i is given by their ordering in the masses list.